Health Commissioner Declares First Code Blue Extreme Cold Alert of the Season

 FOR IMMEDIATE RELEASE

-With temperatures predicted to fall into the teens with wind chill, Health Commissioner Letitia Dzirasa today issued a Code Blue Extreme Cold declaration for Baltimore City beginning Wednesday evening, December 18 through Thursday morning, December 19.
+BALTIMORE, MD (December 22, 2022)— Temperatures are predicted to fall rapidly tomorrow mid-morning, accompanied by high winds.
+With windchills expected to fall below 0˚F through this weekend, Health Commissioner Letitia Dzirasa today issued a Code Blue Extreme Cold declaration for Baltimore City beginning Friday morning, December 23 through Monday morning, December 26.
 This is the first Code Blue Extreme Cold Alert for Baltimore City this season.

 The Health Commissioner may declare a Code Blue Extreme Cold Alert when temperatures, including wind chill, are expected to be 13˚F or below or when other conditions are severe enough to present a substantial threat to the life or health of vulnerable Baltimore citizens.

-Last winter (November 2018 through March 2019), the City experienced 13 Code Blue Extreme Cold days and the state Medical Examiner’s office recorded 13 cold-related deaths in Baltimore City.
-Based on historical data, populations in Baltimore City most vulnerable to cold-related death include the elderly, individuals with pre-existing heart conditions, those with a substance use disorder, and individuals experiencing homelessness.
+Last winter (November 2021 through March 2022), the City experienced 19 Code Blue Extreme Cold days and the state Medical Examiner’s office recorded 19 cold-related deaths in Baltimore City.
+Based on historical data, populations in Baltimore City most vulnerable to cold-related death include the elderly; individuals with pre-existing heart conditions; those with a substance use disorder, and individuals experiencing homelessness.

 - Distribute meals to at-risk senior citizens